kubewarden/.github/CONTRIBUTING.md

 Thanks for your interest in contributing to Kubewarden.

-They are different ways you could help us simplify the adoption of policy as code.
+There are different ways you could help us simplify the adoption of policy as code.

 ## Feedback